jaeyk/comp_thinking_social_science/docs/07_high_dimensional_data.md

 The interaction term shows a similar disparity as the logistic regression above.

-High risk white defendants are 3.61 more likely than low risk white defendants, while High risk black defendants are 2.99 more likely than low.
+High-risk white defendants are 3.61 more likely than low-risk white defendants, while high-risk black defendants are 2.99 more likely than low.

 ```r